Another excerpt from my down-underings in New Zealand:

 Our ferry for the way out was a large catamaran.
 In the picture shown, it is actually NOT raining…the captain has the wipers on “furious fast” (it’s a setting in NZ) to swish away the spray of the waves…which also made their way up and over the 2nd story and dashed down onto the rear deck.
 See the photo below of rear of boat.
 My mom and I were some of the only foolish souls who were not only standing, but out in the back of the boat in the rip-roaring swells!
 It was swell.
 Not for everyone on board, mind you.
 My mom obviously passed her iron-clad constitution on to me.
 At a certain point, Captain Paul had to turn the boat into the swells and it was a wild ride!
 I asked if we would have to pay extra for the thrills, this being New Zealand and all.

-We had planned to stay the night on Stewart Island so as to take a much-touted, licensed and guided
+We had planned to stay the night on Stewart Island so as to take a much-touted, guided

-tour of the Kiwis precious protected habitat..but the only guide called it off due to inclement weather…. uh oh…
+tour of the Kiwis precious protected habitat by a licensed expert..but the only guide called it off due to inclement weather…. uh oh…

 Well, we still stayed over, and at least we chatted with some human Kiwis about New Zealand, and Dunedin and trekking, etc. as all were pretty much staying indoors, avoiding the wind-swept rains.
 In the morning, though, my mom and I donned our best rain gear and set off for several treks in the dense rain forests.

 The Tuis (one of my favorite local birds) were calling and singing, if you can call it that.
 The Tui has such a repertoire of chirps, squawks and whistles, I liken him to R2D2… including the little pissed off rrrrppppp sound!
 We retreated back to the backpackers only for some hot soup, and to warm and dry up a bit before the next foray out.
 We loved the wild jungle feeling, and being virtually alone, thanks to the constant misting rain.